wttech/gradle-aem-plugin/README.md

 Default value of that instance name filter is `local-*`.

-Deployment could be performed in parallel mode when configuration option `deployParallel` is set to `true`.

 ### Deploy CRX package(s) only to instances specified explicitly

 Instance urls delimited by semicolon: